Effective task management: Prioritization and planning methods for remote teams

 Kanban is a visual task management method that uses boards (either physical or digital) to represent the status of tasks.
 Tasks move from 'to-do' to 'in progress' to 'completed' as they are worked on.
 This system helps teams visualize their workflow and limit the number of tasks being worked on simultaneously, which prevents bottlenecks and inefficiencies.

-With Orchestra, it's just as easy
+With Orchestra, it's just this easy

 Weekly and daily planning